chrisvanmeer/at-hashi-demo/README.md

     - A small PHP image that will house a logo and show the IP address and port of the client.
   - We can then play around with job properties / kill clients / down- and upgrade Nomad and see what happens.

+Estimated runtime to setup: 15 - 30 minutes.

 ## Step 1 - Install required software
 Make sure you have the following installed on your workstation:
 - Ansible